 The GESI Policy must be integrated at all program and project levels.
-Project implementers on the ground would usually face challenges in addressing GESI concerns for various reasons, including the lack of capacity, knowledge and skills in GESI integration.
+Project implementers on the ground would usually face challenges in addressing GESI concerns due to various reasons, one of them is the lack of capacity, knowledge and skills on GESI integration.

-- All levels in the CTI-CFF must integrate GESI aspects by understanding the different needs and interests of the various people and social groups they are involved in and the potential to be marginalized or disadvantaged due to gender and other social barriers and try to seek solutions to address these issues in the design, implementation, evaluation, and management of all activities. - 2.
-GESI is not an additional issue and needs to be integrated into all programs and projects. - 3.
-Program and project objectives should provide equal benefits to men, women, and all social groups. - 4.
-A strategic plan is endorsed by senior leadership within the organizational structure. - 5.
-Measurable goals and indicators are defined and linked to high-level outcome targets to achieve gender equality priorities. - 6.
-Monitoring, evaluation, and reporting reveal whether a program addresses different priorities and needs of women, men, youth, and varied social groups in the program and project design.
+- All levels in the CTI-CFF must integrate GESI aspects by understanding different needs and interests of the various people and social groups they are involved in, and the potential to be marginalized or disadvantaged due to gender and other social barriers; and try to seek solutions to address these issues in the design, implementation, evaluation, and management of all activities. - GESI is not an additional issue, and needs to be integrated in all programs and projects. - Program and project objectives should provide equal benefit to men, women, and all social groups. - The strategic plan is endorsed by senior leadership within the organizational structure. - Define measurable goals and indicators linked to high-level outcome targets to achieve gender equality priorities. - Monitoring, evaluation, and reporting are used to reveal whether a program addresses different priorities and needs of women, men, youth, and varied social groups in the program and project design.

-- 1. Ensure program and project objectives provide equal opportunities and equitable benefits to men, women, and all social groups. - a.
+Ensure program and project objectives provide equal benefit to men, women, and all social groups.

 One way is by developing a GESI integration checklist that project proponents can use when designing and evaluating projects and subsequent implementation.
-This can use the list of questions from the GESI Policy report (Fitriana, 2021) (Attachment A). - 2.
-Improve sex/gender-disaggregated data and information on GESI. - 3.
-Ensure GESI analysis is included in project proposals. - 4.
-Develop GESI Guidelines to be embedded in Request for Proposal (RFP) templates and mechanisms for pre-awarding projects/programs in place. - 5.
-Conduct GESI and stakeholder analysis to provide information on diverse needs, interest, and potential barriers to participating in activities and potentially being affected, impacted, and marginalized due to an activity's implementation and ways to address the issues.
-Figure 4 shows a gender dimension framework as one example for conducting gender analysis. - 6.
-Group diversity is clearly acknowledged in the context and situation analysis of all Gender, youth, and marginalized groups.
-SEAFDEC (2020) suggests that various individuals or groups can perform gender analysis depending on the needs of the program or project.
-It can be performed in-house by a team composed of a gender expert in the organization/agency and program/project staff, outsourced, or a combination of in-house and outsourced.
+This can use the list of questions attached from the draft of the GESI Policy report (Fitriana, 2021) (Attachment A).

+- > Improve sex/gender-disaggregated data and information on GESI. - ➤ Conduct GESI and stakeholder analysis to provide information on diverse needs, interest, and potential barriers to participating in activities and potentially being affected, impacted, and marginalized due to implementation of an activity as well as ways to address the issues.
+Figure 4 shows a gender dimension framework as one example for conducting gender analysis. - ➤ Group diversity is clearly acknowledged in the context and situation analysis of all gender, youth, and marginalized groups.
+SEAFDEC (2020) suggests various individuals or groups can perform gender analysis depending on the needs of the program or project.
+It can be performed in-house by a team composed of a gender expert in the organization/agency and program/project staff, or outsourced, or a combination of in-house and outsourced.